parallel-group/cuke/apps/kge/README.md

 }
 ```

-For the sampled graph, if some relation embeddings can be reused, we can store them into CUDA shared memory for better memory access, we can simply apply this transformation by adding:
+### Runtime Inspection to Avoid Redundant Data Access
+Since the number of relation types in a knowledge graph is much smaller than the number of edges, it is very likely that multiple edges in a sampled batch share the same relation types.
+In this case, the program only needs to load the embeddings of the unique relations from GPU global memory and stores the data in GPU shared memory for reuse.
+This optimization can be invoked by simply add a *reuse* attribute to the sampled relations:
 ```python
 r.attr['reuse'] = True
 ```

-The code is then changed to:
+The optimized code looks like:
 ```cpp
 __shared__ float arr66[2][64];
 float s89;